 Premier (formally A Section)

 Six individuals have ten times been leading goal kicker in Premier or A Section kicking more than 100 goals in the season.
-The most goals kicked in a single season was 220 in 1934 by Old Scotch’s William Pearson who kicked a century five times in total.
+The most goals kicked in a single season was 220 in 1934 by Old Scotch’s William Pearson who kicked a century six times in total.
 The last person to kick more than 100 goals in a season in the top section was Peter Karvelis from University Blues in 1980.
 View the leading goal kickers in Premier Section.

 Premier B (formally B Section)